ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/windows-clustering/windows-server-2008.markdown

 8. Summary screen.
 Click *Finish*
 ![Figure 2.8: FMC Configuration](images\02ConfigureService_Wizard07.jpg)

+{INFO: Windows Authentication usage}
+In a clustered environment a host can have more than one name associated.
+That can cause problems for Kerberos.
+If you are going to use Windows Authentication then use static IP addresses and add a DNS A record for RavenDB.
+{INFO/}

 ##Summary

 * After click on a service name in a cluster tree you will see RavenDB service information